 The construction industry has several minimum standards that are different from other industries.
-Termination, general holidays and minimum wage are all handled differently in this industry.
-The Construction Industry Wages Act sets the minimum wage for tradespeople and other construction workers in the industrial, commercial, institutional sector (ICI) and the heavy construction sector.
+Employees performing construction work, and their employers, need to know the different rules for termination and general holidays.
+The Construction Industry Wages Act also sets the minimum wages in the industry for tradespersons and other construction workers in the Industrial, Commercial, Institutional sector (ICI) and the Heavy construction sectors.

 What is construction?

 Construction includes alteration, building, decoration, demolition, erection, maintenance, relocation, renovation or repair of buildings, structures, roads, sewers, water or gas mains, pipelines, transmission lines, tunnels, bridges, or canals.

 The legislation only applies to employees.
 True independent contractors are not employees and are excluded from the legislation, but this type of employment relationship can be complicated.
 The nature of the relationship between the parties would determine whether someone is truly an independent contractor.
 Consideration needs to be given to a number of factors, such as:

 A person who has not been paid properly and feels they may be an employee can file a claim with Employment Standards.
 An Officer will make a determination if the person is an independent contractor or an employee.